 Through the College's TRIP - Traveling Research and Immersion Program, international travel at no additional expense to students is included as a component of some Hispanic studies department courses.
 Former TRIPs took students to Lima, Peru, and Spain with their professors.

-Internships in the Hispanic world are also possible through one of Connecticut College's interdisciplinary centers and the career services CELS program.
+Internships in the Hispanic world are also possible through one of the College's interdisciplinary centers and the Hale Center for Career Development.